anushka-0907/Movies-Shows-Recommendation-System/README.md

-# Movies-Shows-Recommendation-System

-Here's a complete `README.md` tailored for your **Movie/TV Recommendation System** project based on the uploaded notebook:

----

 # 🎬 Movie & TV Show Recommendation System

 This project implements a **Recommendation System** that suggests movies and TV shows to users based on different filtering techniques.
 It utilizes a hybrid approach combining **content-based filtering** and **collaborative filtering** to enhance recommendation accuracy and user personalization.